vikas0sharma/the-dark-knight/README.md

 This is less than ideal, but until VS code add the option to use custom CSS natively, it's unfortunately the only option.

-**Note** you can also checkout a different flavour of the theme [Dark Knight Rises](https://marketplace.visualstudio.com/items?itemName=VikasSharma.dark-knight-rises).
+**Note:** You can also checkout a different flavour of the theme [Dark Knight Rises](https://marketplace.visualstudio.com/items?itemName=VikasSharma.dark-knight-rises).